Whiteknight/whiteknight.github.com/drafts/rosella_sorting.md

 Timsort is designed to work well with "real-world" data which is already sorted or already partially sorted.
-It identifies runs in the data that are already mostly sorted, and merges subsequent runs together.
+It identifies runs in the data that are already mostly sorted and merges subsequent runs together.
 Timsort also has the nice feature of identifying runs which are already reverse-sorted and does a very fast reverse to get them ready for merging.
 We see that the Timsort blows all other challengers out of the water when the array is already sorted and already